Offset Optimization: Dialed In Fitment

 Consider a vehicle transitioning from factory +40mm offset to aftermarket +25mm wheels.
 This 15mm change moves each wheel 15mm outward, creating 30mm of additional track width.
 While this enhances stability and visual impact, it also increases stress on wheel bearings and suspension components while potentially creating fender clearance issues.

 Curva’s precision engineering ensures every millimeter serves a purpose, optimizing the balance between performance enhancement and system reliability.
+Not sure?
+Run your numbers in our wheel fitment calculator.

 Common Mistakes & Pitfalls